dropbox/dropbox-sdk-obj-c/README.md

 For most apps, it is reasonable to assume that only one Dropbox account (and access token) needs to be managed at a time.
 In this case, the `DBClientsManager` flow looks like this:

 * call `setupWithAppKey`/`setupWithAppKeyDesktop` (or `setupWithTeamAppKey`/`setupWithTeamAppKeyDesktop`) in integrating app's app delegate
-* `DBClientsManager` class determines whether any access tokens are stored -- if any exist, one token is arbitrarily chosen to use
+* `DBClientsManager` class determines whether any access tokens are stored -- if any exist, one token is arbitrarily chosen to use for the `authorizedClient` / `authorizedTeamClient` shared instance
 * if no token is found, client of the SDK should call `authorizeFromController`/`authorizeFromControllerDesktop` to initiate the OAuth flow
 * if auth flow is initiated, client of the SDK should call `handleRedirectURL` (or `handleRedirectURLTeam`) in integrating app's app delegate to handle auth redirect back into the app and store the retrieved access token
 * `DBClientsManager` class sets up a `DBUserClient` (or `DBTeamClient`) with the particular network configuration as defined by the `DBTransportDefaultConfig` instance passed in (or a standard configuration, if no config instance was passed when the `setupWith...` method was called)